The Doctoral Journey

 First Review—Office of Admissions

-When you submit your application, it is reviewed first by the Office of Admissions to ensure that you have met all the requirements for application (fully completed application form, official GRE score, official transcripts, and payment of processing fee).
-The Admissions office fills out a Graduate Data Sheet and sends it along with your application, GRE scores, and transcripts to the College of Education and Professional Studies.
+When you submit your application, it is reviewed first by the Office of Graduate Admissions to ensure that you have met all the requirements for application (fully completed application form, official GRE score if required, official transcripts, and payment of processing fee).
+The Graduate Admissions office will complete a Graduate Applicant Data Sheet and send it to the Ed.D.
+Program Office.
+Your application, GRE scores, supplemental documents, and transcripts will be added to your electronic file.

 Second Review—The College of Education and Professional Studies

-The Ed.D.
-Program Committee reviews your application, indicates their recommendation on the Graduate Data Sheet, and forwards the application packet to the Dean of the College of Education and Professional Studies.
-The Dean reviews the application, taking into consideration the recommendations of the coordinator of the specialization and the Ed.D.
-Program Committee, and makes the final decision regarding acceptance or denial.
-The signed Graduate Data Sheet is returned with the application packet to the Office of Admissions.
+The Director of Doctoral Studies reviews the recommended admission decisions from the Coordinator and Department Chair and forwards the Graduate Applicant Data Sheet to the Dean of the College of Education and Professional Studies.
+The Dean reviews the admission decisions, taking into consideration the recommendations of the Coordinator of the specialization, the Department Chairperson, and the Director of Doctoral Studies, and makes the final decision regarding acceptance or denial for the college.
+The signed Graduate Applicant Data Sheet is returned to the Office of Graduate Admissions.